StanJavaScripts/ContentGraph/README.md

 Miner.main(content)

-Alternatively you can run the main.py or the notebook Testing-Works.ipynb to test the algorithm.
+Alternatively you can run the "main.py" or the notebook "Testing-Works.ipynb" to test the algorithm.

 # Output